franzageek/Cledge-Shell/README.md

 ## Contacts

-How to reach me: franzageek21@gmail.com (Please specify that you are writing to me from GitHub)
+How to reach me: franzageek21@gmail.com (Please **specify that you are writing to me from GitHub**)

 ## Thanks for interest!

 We are happy that you are interested in Cledge Shell!
-If you want, you can put a reaction in the <a href="https://github.com/franzageek/Cledge-Shell/releases">Release Page</a>.
+If you want, **you can put a reaction in the <a href="https://github.com/franzageek/Cledge-Shell/releases">Release Page</a>.
-Your opinion is really important for us.
+Your opinion is really important for us**.
 Thanks for reading this, and have a great day!